Flightsim.to

 • Work started on calibration differences between mirrored instruments (altimeters, HSI, RMI).

-• [NEW] The whiskey compass now reacts to windshield heat.
+• The whiskey compass reacts to windshield heat.

 Engines